Milanaaaa/SA_2024_A9/README.md

 # Hands-on: Message Brokers

-This project contains two folders, `event-driven` and `pipes-and-filters` each for their respective approauch.
+This project contains two folders, `event-driven` and `pipes-and-filters` each for their respective approach.
 Despite the differences in approaches, the building and usage process is almost identical.

 ## 🔨 Build process